 Refunds of hospital transport costs

-You may be able to claim a refund for the cost of transport to hospital or other NHS premises through the Healthcare Travel Costs Scheme if you:
+You may be able to claim a refund for the cost of your transport to hospital through the Healthcare Travel Costs Scheme (HTCS) if you:

-cannot meet the cost of travelling to hospital
+- cannot afford the cost of travelling to hospital